f0u/node-red-contrib-sql/README.md

 The ​*columns*​ parameter are the columns that you want to select from the table, in the case a ​*msg.group*​ is passed to the node, the ​*Group by*​ parameter is overwritten, same thing for ​*msg.order*​

 For each of the ​*limit*​, ​*offset*​ parameters, in the case the value set is different from 0, the ​*msg.limit*​ / ​*msg.offset*​ is ignored

+## SQL Delete

+Like the ​*PG Select*​ node, this node accept the parameter ​*Where Columns*.

+For the ​*limit* parameter, in the case the value set is different from 0, the ​*msg.limit*​ is ignored